opengovsg/FormSG/README.md

 More information about the required environment variables can be seen in [DEPLOYMENT_SETUP.md](/docs/DEPLOYMENT_SETUP.md).

-The docker-compose file declares some blank environment variables that are secret and cannot be committed into the repository.
-See below instructions to get them injected into the container.

 We provide a [`.template-env`](./.template-env) file with the secrets blanked out.
 You can copy and paste the variables described into a self-created `.env` file, replacing the required values with your own.